kasvii/PMCE/README.md

 bash train_pose_3dpw.sh
 ```

 Stage 2: To train the all network for final mesh.
 Configs of the experiments can be found and edited in `./config` folder.
+Change `posenet_path` in `./config/train_mesh_*.yml` to the path of the pre-trained pose model.
 ```bash
 # Human3.6M
 bash train_pose_h36m.sh